Can the $40 Mi Band 4 beat the $100 Fitbit?

-Fitness trackers like the Samsung Galaxy Fit, Garmin Vivosmart and Fitbit Inspire HR are great tools to help keep an eye on your steps and activity.
-Most of these trackers measure heart rate, exercise, sleep and can get notifications from your phone and cost around $100.
-Xiaomi's new Mi Band 4 is at least half the price ($40 in the US from Amazon or Walmart) of its competitors and claims to have a lot of the same features.
+Fitbit makes some great fitness trackers like the Inspire HR, but there's plenty of competition from other big-name wearables like the Samsung Galaxy Fit and Garmin Vivosmart.
+Like the Fitbit, these trackers monitor steps, heart rate and your fitness.
+They can also get notifications from your phone, but they all cost around $100.
+Xiaomi's new Mi Band 4 is significantly cheaper (it's around $35 in the US from Amazon or Walmart) and shares many similar features with these other fitness trackers.

 To find out if the cheaper Mi Band 4 can keep up with its higher-end rivals, I wore it alongside the Fitbit Inspire HR for two weeks.
 Find the full breakdown of how they compare in the video above and read on for the abridged version.